-At the moment, the price is US$256 per passenger and children under 12 years old get 50% off the regular price (for which you must send copy of the passport).
+At the moment, the price is US $ 256 per passenger and children under 11 years and 11 months get a 30% discount on the normal price (for which you must send a copy of the passport).
 This price is subject to change.

 What should I pack?